-IT & IS Coordination Committee - Credit Europe Bank (Romania) S.A. established an IT & IS governance structure in order to promote and grant support in using the information technology in the bank's business processes.
-The IT & IS Coordination Committee is part of this structure, appointed by the Bank's Managing Board and ensures that the IT initiatives and projects are consistent with CEB Romania strategic objectives.
+Credit Europe Bank (Romania) S.A. established an IT & IS governance structure in order to promote and grant support in using the information technology in the bank's business processes.
+The IT & IS Steering Committee is part of this structure, appointed by the Bank's Managing Board and ensures that the IT initiatives and projects are consistent with CEB Romania strategic objectives.

-IT & IS Coordination Committee meets whenever necessary, but at least three times a year and is composed of: Chief Executive Officer and Executive President; Chief Information Officer and Executive Director; Chief Risk Officer and Vice-President; Chief Operating Officer & Vice-President; Chief Legal Officer & Vice-President; Chief Financial Officer and Executive Director.
+IT & IS Steering Committee meets whenever necessary, but at least four times a year and is composed at 31.12.2022 of: Chief Executive Officer and Executive President; Chief Risk Officer and Vice-President; Chief Operating Officer & Vice-President; Chief Legal Officer & Vice-President; Chief Financial Officer and Financial Director; Information Security Division Director; Information Tehnology Division Director; IT & Communication Department Coordinator - Deputy Director; Project Management Department Coordinator - Deputy Director.